eshaank1/csp2/_posts/2023-11-15-BinaryIdeationPlan.md

 Add social media sharing options for users to share their customized binary clocks.
 Encourage users to showcase their clocks with unique themes.

-Integration with External APIs:
-Consider integrating with external APIs to display additional information, such as the current weather or events.